Your Ultimate Guide to Climbing Mount Shasta via Avalanche Gulch - California Fourteener

-But we fucking MADE IT.
-Signed the register, Got the summit pic.
-Got that great summit feeling.
-That cloud 9 feeling.
-That I'm a fucking badass feeling.
-That.. oh fuck, I still have 7,300 feet left to descend feeling.
+But we freaking MADE IT.
+Signed the register AND got the Mt Shasta summit picture.
+Plus, not to mention, that great summit feeling... that cloud 9 feeling... that I'm a badass feeling.
+That... oh wait, I still have 7,300 feet left to descend feeling.

 The summit is only half way there folks.

-Yup, the glory was short.
-It was almost noon and we needed to get the hell off that mountain and find a way to get quickly and safely down the mountain toward the nearest Pizza Place.
-I mean, back to our cars.
+Yup, the summit high was short lived.
+It was almost noon and we needed to get the hell off that mountain and find a way to get quickly and safely down the mountain toward the nearest Pizza Place to stuff our faces with victory pizza.

-And going down sucked.
-Ashima and I were, (surprise) still tired, and it didn't change much on the down climb, which is more brutal on your knees.
+I’m not going to lie, going down sucked.
+Ashima and I were, (surprise) still tired, and it didn't change much on the down climb, which is even more brutal on your knees.

 We got lucky though, super lucky actually.
 We found out that the bergschrund was actually just fine to cross, and that the snow was perfect conditions for glissading.

 So we crossed the bergschrund via a snow bridge and then enjoyed the longest glissade I've ever done in my whole life.
 For those of you who don't know what glissading is, it's basically like sliding down the mountain on your butt, mountaineering axe in hand in case things get out of hand, but the snow was perfect.
 We butt-glided down those slopes basically all the way back to base camp, thousands of feet.

 It was just insane, and fun, and such a relief to my mind (and knees).
 It would have been a very, VERY longer day had we descended by foot down that climbing route.